07/01/2023 - 04:45 PM

-The TIM Group's remuneration policy is designed to support the achievement of the objectives set out in the Company's Strategic Plan, while ensuring the company's competitiveness on the labour market and its ability to attract, retain and motivate personnel.
+TIM Group’s remuneration policy is designed to support the achievement of the objectives set out in the Company’s strategic Plan, while ensuring the Company’s competitiveness on the labor market and its ability to attract, retain and motivate personnel.

 The components of individual remuneration are:

-The integration of the various components allows the company to appropriately balance the monetary and nonmonetary tools, with the aim of increasing the satisfaction of recipients at a sustainable cost.
+The integration of the various compensation components allows to appropriately balance the monetary and nonmonetary tools, with the aim of increasing the satisfaction of recipients at a sustainable cost.

 Chief Executive Officer

-A description of the remuneration package of the Chief Executive Officer and General Manager in office on the date of approval of this report, whose structure was established by the Board of Directors on 21 January 2022 (on the proposal and approval of the Nomination and Remuneration Committee) with reference to the position of General Manager and office of Chief Executive Officer, is provided below.
+Please find below a description of the remuneration package attributed to the Chief Executive Officer and General Manager in charge, as established by the Board of Directors on 21 January 2022 (upon the proposal and with the approval of the Nomination and Remuneration Committee) with reference to the position of General Manager and to the office of Chief Executive Officer.

-The fixed remuneration for the Chief Executive Officer is set at a gross annual amount of 1,400,000 euros, divided between the remuneration for the executive position (1,300,000 euros) and the remuneration for the office of Chief Executive Officer (100,000 euros).
+The fixed remuneration for the Chief Executive Officer is set at a gross amount of 1,400,000 euros per annuums, divided between the remuneration for the executive position (1,300,000 euros) and the remuneration for the office of Chief Executive Officer (100,000 euros).

-The Chief Executive Officer does not receive remuneration for the office of Board Director, nor as a member of Committees, if any (art.
-2389 subsection 1 of the Italian Civil Code).
+The Chief Executive Officer does not receive remuneration for the office of Director, nor as a possible member of Committees.

-The Chief Executive Officer is a beneficiary of the 2022-2024 Stock Option Plan previously described.
-The pay opportunity at target provides for the assignment of 24,000,000 option rights, which may increase to 26,400,000 depending on the level of achievement of the performance parameters.
-For more details, see the information document on the initiative, which can be consulted on the link 2022-2024 Stock Option Plan Information Document.
+The Chief Executive Officer is a beneficiary of the 2022-2024 Stock Option Plan as described in the Remuneration Report.
+For further details, please see the information document on the initiative, available on the following 2022-2024 Stock Option Plan Information Document.

 In the three years following the payment of the bonus of the variable remuneration components, a clawback clause for the amounts paid may be activated, as per policy.